wechaty/docusaurus/docusaurus/docs/explainations/troubleshooting.md

 ## I am getting `Failed to exec pre-push hook script` error when I try to push my changes to GitHub

 There is a [pre-push hook](https://github.com/Chatie/git-scripts#readme) that has been configured to run `npm run lint` and then `npm version patch` before `git push` for better code quality and version management.
-If it is your first time pushing the current branch to remote or you haven't set the current local branch to track the remote and you encounter the `Failed to exec pre-push hook script` error, try temporarily disabling the `pre-push` hook by prepending `NO_HOOK=1` to the `git push` command and then push with `-u` flag so that the local branch will start tracking the remote.
+If it is your first time pushing the current branch to remote or you haven't set the current local branch to track the remote and you encounter the `Failed to exec pre-push hook script` error, try temporarily disabling the `pre-push` hook by prepending `NO_HOOK=1` to the `git push` command and then push with `-u`  or `--set-upstream` flag so that the local branch will start tracking the remote.

 ```sh
 # for Linux & Mac